oneapi-src/level-zero-spec/scripts/core/PROG.md

     ...
 ```

+${"###"} Recycling
+- A command list may be recycled to avoid the overhead of frequent creation and destruction.
+- The application is responsible for making sure the device is not currently
+  executing from a command list before it is reset.
+This should be
+  handled by tracking a completion event associated with the command list.
+- The application is responsible for making sure the device is not currently
+  executing from a command list before it is deleted.
+This should be
+  handled by tracking a completion event associated with the command list.

 ${"##"} Command Graphs (Experimental)
-- A command graph represents non-linear dependencies between a collection of command lists to be executed.
+A command graph represents non-linear dependencies between a collection of command lists to be executed.
 - An implementation may use this information to reorder the execution of command lists to be optimized for the device.
 - An implementation may also parallelize execution across an application-specified maximum number of command queues.
 - The application is responsible for ensuring there are no inter-command list dependencies that would cause dead-lock;